 The applicant is entitled to proceed with a combination of the above investment options, provided that the total investment amount will amount up to at least €2 million.

-Under each of the above investment options, the applicant must own a residence in Cyprus, the purchase price of which must be at least €500.000 plus VAT.
+Under each of the above investment options, the applicant must own a residence in Cyprus for life, the purchase price of which must be at least €500.000 plus VAT.

-The applicant must prior to his/her naturalization as a Cypriot citizen hold a permanent residence permit in Cyprus.
+The applicant must prior to his/her naturalization as a Cypriot citizen hold a permanent residence permit in Cyprus for a period of at least 6 months.
 If the applicant does not already hold a Permanent Residence Permit he/she may apply for a Permanent Residency Permit simultaneously with the application for citizenship so as not to delay the process.

 The Cyprus government has decided to permit the submission of the spouse of the applicant simultaneously with the applicant’s application for citizenship, meaning that both spouses are able to acquire citizenship together.